lrq3000/hexiano/README.md

 -----------
 Licensed under the terms of the General Public License v3 (GPLv3).

-Copyleft @ 2013 by Stephen Larroque
+Copyleft @ 2013 by Stephen Larroque,
 Copyright © 2012 by James Haigh,
 Copyright © 2011, 2012 by David Randolph.
 Hexiano™ and the Hexiano logo are trademarks of James Haigh.